 Phase 1 requires that a minor under age 18 must hold their learner's permit for six months before applying for provisional license.
 During the time the minor has the learner's permit; they can only drive with an insured, licensed driver over the age of 21 in the front seat of the car.

-After the six months have passed and the minor has reached age 16, and they have completed a state approved driver education course, they can get a provisional license (issued for one year) with restrictions.
+After the six months have passed and the minor has reached age 16, and they have completed a state approved driver education course, they can get a provisional license (valid until age 18) with restrictions.
 This is Phase II.

 These restrictions are: